btjanaka/moves/README.md

 so that 3Dmol.js can access it without having to be authenticated by Slack.
 This has 2 important implications:
-1. The links provided are public to some extent, in that anybody with the link can view the file.
+1. The links provided are public to some extent, in that anybody with the link can view the molecule.
-1. _The link will expire in approximately 24 hours._ To prevent the server from running out of space, files are set to be deleted 24 hours after they are downloaded.
+1. __The link will expire in approximately 24 hours.__ To prevent the server from running out of space, files are set to be deleted 24 hours after they are downloaded.
 This means that the link will no longer work.
 This does not mean one has to upload the file to Slack again; they can simply share the file